 Maybe you want to help pay for your child’s university fees.
 Or maybe help buy their first car.
-Or take their first trip.
+Maybe you want to contribute to their first trip.
 Or help with a house deposit.
-Or pay for a wedding.

-But does thought of saving money to give to your child on top of paying for everything else seem impossible?
+But does the thought of saving money to give to your child on top of paying for all the day to day expenses now seems impossible?

 We all want to give our children a good start in life, and that includes when they are just starting out as adults.

 But 18 years is a long way away, and that electricity bill, well, it needs to be paid next week.